longinus41/salary_demo/README.md

 It generates genesis account with a given keystore first, and initiate the simulated backend which looks similar to Ethereum testnet.
 Then the salary contract will be deployed on the backend automatically.

 Now we support deployment on Ethereum and testnets.
-Take Ganache, for instance.
-First set the right networkID in `init.go`(e.g "http://127.0.0.1:8545") since the program can init from the right Ganache network.
+Take [Ganache](https://www.trufflesuite.com/ganache), for instance.
+First set the right networkID in _init.go_ (e.g "http://127.0.0.1:8545") since the program can init from the right Ganache network.
-Then you can Use the command to init the demo.
+Then use the command to init the demo:

 `>init [private key] [contract address]`

+You can use truffle to deveploy the contract in advance or just ignore the parameter of contract address and the contract will be deployed automatically.
-Note that it is simple and crude to expose the private key, and we don't recommend you do this on Ethereum.
+**Note that it is simple and crude to expose the private key, and we don't recommend you do this on Ethereum.**

 ### set balance
 `>setbalance [address] [amount]`